matifali/dockerdl-vnc/README.md

 ## Issues

-If you find any issue please feel free to create an [issue](https://github.com/matifali/dockerdL/issues/new/choose) and submit a PR.
+If you find any issue please feel free to create an [issue](https://github.com/matifali/dockerdl-vnc/issues/new/choose) and submit a PR.

 ## Support

 - Please give a star (⭐) if using this has helped you.
-- Help the flood victims in Pakistan by donating [here](https://alkhidmat.org/).

 ## References